Dnawrkshp/ArtemisPS3/README.md

 Notes
 -----------
-This is a fork of Dnawrkshp's [ArtemisPS3](https://github.com/Dnawrkshp/ArtemisPS3), that includes network features:
+This is a fork of Dnawrkshp's [ArtemisPS3](https://github.com/Dnawrkshp/ArtemisPS3), that includes the following network features:

  - **Online Cheat Database:** access to the latest cheats for over +2000 games online.
  - **Local Database Update:** download and update your local cheat database with the latest codes.